The Nights Are Quiet in Tehran

 Uwe Johnson Debut Award 2017

-In 1979, Behsad, a young communist revolutionary is fighting for a new order after the Shah is exiled.
-He tells of clandestine activities, of an electrifying hope and how he discovers the love of his life in book-lover Nahid.
+1979.
+Behsad, a young communist revolutionary, fights with his friends for a new order after the Shah’s expulsion.
+He tells of sparking hope, of clandestine political actions, and of how he finds the love of his life in the courageous, intelligent Nahid.

-Shida Bazyar has written a captivating and tender mosaic of family life, as well as a highly topical, evocative novel about revolution, oppression, resistance, and the absolute desire for freedom.
+A topical, moving novel about revolution, oppression, resistance, and the absolute desire for freedom.

-»We always think we know a great deal about human beings, but then Shida Bazyar shows us with sparkling clarity that we still have so much to learn.« Olga Grjasnowa
+‘We always think we know something about people, but then Shida Bazyar brilliantly shows us how much we still have to learn.’ - Olga Grjasnowa

 Contact Foreign Rights